materialscloud-org/learn-fireside/1_convergence_tests/README.md

 # Convergence tests for input parameters

-In this section you will perform a series of basic convergence tests on certain input parameters.
+In this exercise you will perform a series of basic convergence tests with respect to several input parameters.

-When running DFT calculations, several approximation have to be present in order to run the code on a computer.
+When running DFT calculations, several approximations are used in order to be able to run the code on a computer.

 In order to determine whether the accuracy of the desired results is being affected by these approximations, a series of convergence tests has to be performed.
-The basic idea behind them is to vary a parameter inherent to the accuracy of our calculation and observe how certain quantities vary with it.
+The basic idea behind them is to vary a parameter (one at a time!) inherent to the accuracy of our calculation and observe how certain quantities vary with it.
 When these variations are below a threshold that represent the desired output accuracy, we say that our calculation is "converged" with respect to that parameter.

-You might rightfully ask: "Why compromise at all and not use extremely high values for this parameters?".
-The answer to this is TIME.
+You might rightfully ask: "Why compromise at all and not use extremely high values for these parameters?".
+The answer to this is COMPUTATIONAL COST (i.e. time and amount of computational resources that are needed to obtain the final result).
-You will notice while doing the exercises that an higher value of a convergence parameter will also result in an longer execution time of your code.
+You will notice while doing the exercises that a higher value of a convergence parameter will also result in a longer calculation time.
-Computational resources have a cost and most importantly are usually limited, hence you always want to aim to squeeze all the possible calculation out of them, while still obtaining physically relevant results.
+Computational resources have a cost and most importantly are usually limited - the goal is to reduce the computational cost while still obtaining physically relevant results.

-For more details on each approximation, refer to the documentation of each subsection and the [handouts](../files/handout.pdf).
+For more details on each approximation, refer to the documentation of each subsection and (the latest version of) the file "handout.pdf" provided for this workshop.

 # Exercises